grpc/proposal/L92-node-securecontext-creds.md

 ## Implementation

-I (murgatroid99) will implement this in the grpc-js library concurrently with the review period of this proposal.
+This is implemented in grpc-js in [PR #1988](https://github.com/grpc/grpc-node/pull/1988)